Associate Professor of Bioethics and Society

 Here is more detail on current streams of research:

-I work on the role of science, experts, and technical rationality within environmental law and governance across local and global scales.
-How does science and expertise operate in the formation and operation of resource management regimes and in environmental social movements?
+This line of work explores the role of science, experts, and technical rationality within governance – especially in the field of sustainability – from local to global scales.
+How do science and expertise operate in the formation and operation of multi-level environmental regimes?
 How can science be appropriately and effectively used to best govern resource use and motivate collective action?
 Work in this stream has focused on the so-called bioeconomy, risk analysis, geoengineerin, and climate change.
 I have a current project on expertise and regulatory authority in global sustainability governance.

 Members of my lab also work on the following issues: